dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 It attempts to extract visual features for grasping points, and it is a cost-effective method because it eliminates the necessity to project every pixel of the image.

 ### How the idea is implemented
-The algorithm is trained using superThe algorithms takes two or more images of an object from different locations, then possible grasping points are identified using their probabilistic model to overcome uncertainty
+The algorithm is trained using supervised learning with training sets of computer generated images.
+The algorithms takes two or more images of an object from different locations, then possible grasping points are identified using their probabilistic model to overcome uncertainty